hacobe/notes/minhash_lsh.md

 The **Jaccard similarity** between 2 sets is the size of their intersection divided by the size of their union.

 How does MinHash construct such an array for a set?
 It first maps the elements of the set to integers in a large range using, for example, CRC32 hashing.
 To get each of the K components of the array, it constructs a random hash function, hashes those integers and takes the minimum of the hash values as the value of the component.
-We map the elements of a set to large range of integers before the random hashing in order to reduce the probability of collisions.
+We map the elements of a set to a large range of integers before the random hashing in order to reduce the probability of collisions.

 The random hash function is h(x) = (intercept + slope * x) % prime, where intercept and slope are random, non-negative integers less than the maximum possible value of x and prime is a prime number larger than the maximum possible value of x.